Inklings-io/selfauth/README.md

 Setup
 -----

 To set up Selfauth, create a folder on your webserver and add the files in this repository to it.
-You can name the folder anything you like, but in this example we will work with `auth` under `https://example.com/auth/`.
+You can name the folder anything you like, but in this example we will work with 'auth' under `https://example.com/auth/`.

-1. Create `auth` on your webserver and add at least `index.php` and `setup.php`.
+1. Create a folder called 'auth' on your webserver and add at least `index.php` and `setup.php`.

 2. Go to `https://example.com/auth/setup.php` and fill in the form: pick the URL you're trying to log in for (in our case `https://example.com`) and choose a password.